Milirrpum v Nabalco Pty Ltd: Comments on existence of Aboriginal law

-Consequences
+Subsequent developments

+Aboriginal Land Rights Act 1976

-There was a deliberate decision to pursue a political course rather than legal challenge to the High Court of Australia, which at the time because of the membership of the Court was likely to reject Blackburn’s finding that there was a coherent system of Aboriginal law relating to land.
+There was a deliberate decision to pursue a political course rather than legal challenge to the High Court of Australia, which at the time because of the membership of the Court was likely to reject Blackburn's finding that there was a coherent system of Aboriginal law relating to land.
 By not having the appeal rejected by the High Court, the findings of Justice Blackburn that were favourable to the plaintiffs (and by extension to other Aboriginal Australian peoples), and thus the concept of land rights, was maintained as a possibility, at least until the membership of the High Court had changed.

 Milirrpum led to the establishment of the Woodward Royal Commission by the Whitlam government in 1973–4, and the eventual recognition of Aboriginal Land rights in the Northern Territory.
 In 1975, shortly before he was dismissed, Prime Minister Gough Whitlam drew up the Aboriginal Land Rights Act 1976 which was later passed (in a slightly diluted form) by the conservative Fraser government on 9 December 1976.

-The court interpreter for the case was Galarrwuy Yunupingu, the son of a Gumatj clan leader, Munggurrawuy, who was one of the Yirrkala plaintiffs.
-Galarrwuy had earlier helped his father draft the Yirrkala bark petitions.
-He later became chairman of the Northern Land Council and in 1978 became Australian of the Year for his work on Indigenous rights.
+Mabo

 The impact of the international law doctrine of terra nullius on domestic laws, which was not contemplated in this decision, was later addressed in Mabo v Queensland (No 2) (1992), where it was found to not precluded the common law recognition of native title.

-In 2023, Yunupingu sued the Commonwealth in the Federal Court of Australia on behalf of the Gumatj clan in relation to the land taken for the bauxite mining lease, claiming $700 million in compensation.
-The court found in favour of Yunupingu, holding that native title rights are equivalent to property rights for the purposes of Section 51(xxxi) of the Australian Constitution.
-This means that the Commonwealth is obligated to pay compensation 'on just terms' for extinguished native title land.
-The decision potentially opens the possibility for other indigenous groups to seek compensation for past government extinguishments of their native title.
-The High Court of Australia upheld the ruling in Commonwealth v Yunupingu in March 2025.

-As of September 2025, Federal Court is currently assessing the $700 million claim.